kuldeep1007/Stock-Simulator-and-Portfolio-Management/README.md

 ## How to run a project

-Download this zop file or clone it.
+Download this zip file or clone it.
 Open in any IDE and add following command

 ```bash
 cd backend